juanfernandes/juanfernandes-uk/src/notes/monthly-notes-september-2020.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/trianglify.png"
-title: 'Monthly Notes: September 2020'
+title: "Monthly Notes: September 2020"
-description: September flew by.
+description: "September flew by.
 Not much to report as it was a quiet month on the work and personal fronts.
-Launched a new client website and a got personal achievement too.
+Launched a new client website and a got personal achievement too."
 keywords:
   - front-end developer contractor
   - project proposal
   - couch to 5k
-date: 2020-10-05T00:00:00+01:00
+date: 2020-10-05T00:00:00Z
 tags:
-- notes
   - monthly-notes
 ---
 September flew by.
 Not much to report as it was a quiet month on the work and personal fronts.
-Launched a new client website and a got personal achievement too.
+Launched a new client website and a got personal achievement too.{.lead}

 ## Work
 - Still no luck on the job front, I'm now considering going back to permanent work